Life expectancy in the U.S. predicted to stall by 2050 - ExBulletin

 But predictive models suggest that life expectancy in the U.S. could improve even more significantly if several key risk factors are addressed.
 For example, lower rates of obesity, smoking, and substance use disorders could increase life expectancy by about half a year by 2050.

-GLP-1 therapeutic drugs are Rising in popularity Despite promising results in the United States, the future of dissemination remains uncertain, and IHME did not include scenarios involving these treatments as a factor.
+GLP-1 therapeutic drugs are Rising in popularity Although promising results have been achieved in the United States, the future of dissemination remains uncertain, and IHME did not include scenarios involving these treatments as a factor.

 Recent data from the U.S. Centers for Disease Control and Prevention also suggests that drug overdose deaths are on the rise. began to decline However, IHME notes that drug overdose levels remain high and are likely to increase in the coming decades.
 IHME estimates that the United States has the highest age-standardized death rate from substance use disorders in the world, more than double that of Canada, which has the second highest rate.

-“The striking contrasts predicted over the next 30 years follow the coordinated efforts of federal, state, and local agencies and health systems that began after the opioid crisis was declared a public health emergency in 2017.”
+“The stark contrast expected over the next 30 years follows the coordinated efforts by federal, state, and local agencies and health systems that began after the opioid crisis was declared a public health emergency in 2017.
 “The opioid epidemic is far from over, and we still need to improve the effectiveness and continue to scale up drug use prevention and treatment programs,” said IHME professor and lead author of the report.
 Ali Mokdad said in a news release.

-“The United States’ rapid decline in global rankings from 2022 to 2050 is a wake-up call for urgent action. and policies,” co-senior author and affiliated professor at IHME Stein-Emil Volset, Ph.D., said in a news release.
+“The United States’ rapid decline in global rankings from 2022 to 2050 is a wake-up call for immediate action. and policies have to be found,” said Dr. Stein Emil.
+Vollset, co-senior author and affiliated professor at IHME, said in a news release.

 |